Voltage drop

 In electronics, voltage drop is the decrease of electric potential along the path of a current flowing in a circuit.
 Voltage drops in the internal resistance of the source, across conductors, across contacts, and across connectors are undesirable because some of the energy supplied is dissipated.
 The voltage drop across the load is proportional to the power available to be converted in that load to some other useful form of energy.

-For example, an electric space heater may have a resistance of ten ohms, and the wires that supply it may have a resistance of 0.2 ohms, about 2% of the total circuit resistance.
+For example, an electric space heater may have a resistance of 10 ohms, and the wires that supply it may have a resistance of 0.2 ohms, about 2% of the total circuit resistance.
 This means that approximately 2% of the supplied voltage is lost in the wire itself.
-An excessive voltage drop may result in the unsatisfactory performance of a space heater and overheating of the wires and connections.
+An excessive voltage drop may result in the unsatisfactory performance of the space heater and the overheating of the wires and connections.